-Applicants are encouraged to submit a Letter of Intent by the specified due date and time.
+To be eligible to submit a Full Application, applicants must submit a Letter of Intent by the specified due date and time.
 Letters of Intent will be used by EERE to plan for the merit review process.
 The letters should not contain any proprietary or sensitive business information.
 The letters will not be used for down-selection purposes, and do not commit an applicant to submit an application.